Skip to content

 Phase 2: Blueprinting the Future (How to Design a CoA That Works for You)

-This is the fun part.
-You're not just a detective anymore; you're an architect.
-You're designing the data structure that will power your company's financial insights for the next 10 years.
-No pressure, right?
+You're now designing the data structure that will power your company's financial reporting for the next 10 years.

-Don't worry.
-The rules are simple.
-A great CoA is built for reporting first, data entry second.
+The guiding principle is simple: a great CoA is built for reporting first, data entry second.

 The "Goldilocks" Problem